fabiomassimo/componentkit/website/docs/datasource-basics.md

 <div class="note-important">
  <p>
 The datasource is the source of truth for the collection view, if you have to retrieve a model corresponding to an indexPath always use `-modelForItemAtIndexPath`.
-See this <a href="/docs/datasource-gotchas.html#the-datasource-involves-asynchronous-operations">gotcha</a> for more details.
+See this [gotcha](datasource-gotchas) for more details.
  </p>
 </div>